 - 1. On the Main tab, expand System, and then click Configuration. - 2.
 On the Menu bar, from the Device menu, click DNS. - 3.
 In the DNS Lookup Server List row, complete the following: - a.
-In the Address box, type the IP address of the DNS server. - b.
+In the Address box, type the IP address of a DNS server that can resolve the Active Directory server. - b.
 Click the Add button. - 4.
 Click Update.